andreasmalling/dDist/src/readme.txt

-1) Run runrsa.sh with or without argument.
+1) Run two instances of runrsa.sh
-2) Argument determines amount of signature generations for timed test.
-Argument must be a number.
+2) Select server by inputing s, let the server initialize.
-3) Running with n > infinity at own risk
+3) Select client by inputing c.